web3/web3.js/docs/docs/guides/web3_config/index.md

 ```

 ### [defaultTransactionType](/api/web3-core/class/Web3Config#defaultTransactionType)
-The `defaultTransactionType` is used set the transaction type.
-Transactions with type 0x0 are legacy transactions that use the transaction format existing before typed transactions were introduced in [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718).
+The `defaultTransactionType` option is used to set the transaction type.
+Transactions with type 0x0 are legacy transactions that use the transaction format that existed before [typed transactions](https://ethereum.org/en/developers/docs/transactions/#typed-transaction-envelope) were introduced in [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718).
 Transactions with type 0x1 are transactions introduced in [EIP-2930](https://eips.ethereum.org/EIPS/eip-2930).
 Transactions with type 0x2 are transactions introduced in [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559), included in Ethereum's London fork.

 The default value of `defaultTransactionType` is `0x02`.
 ```ts